 - Can’t find a T8 Ballast?
 You can find T12 ballasts still around – try eBay!

 Prior to removing the T12 Ballast, it is strongly advised to disconnect the power to the fixture.
 You can accomplish this by turning the switch to the off position thereby cutting power by way of the circuit breaker.
+If you cannot, you should also use insulated screwdrivers to remove any screws for added protection.
 If there fixture is located in a dark area remember to bring a flashlight or change it during the day for natural light.

 Step 4: Diffuser Shield Removal

 The diffuser shield more evenly distributes light and will need to be removed along with any tubes located inside.
 We recommend using gloves with some insulation in case there is any electric conductivity in any metal housing.